Ast3risk-ops/blog/README.md

 This is my blog.
 It's cool.

-I made it with Hugo, as I suck at web design.
+I made it with Hugo, as I suck at web design (I only know basic HTML and a lot of Markdown and BBCode).

 Services used:
 <table>